Once again the British government has over-claimed on the effects of an agreement

 POSTED JUNE 18, 2021 | UPDATED DECEMBER 17, 2021

 “British farmers will be protected by a cap on tariff-free imports for 15 years, using tariff rate quotas and other safeguards,” declared the UK International Trade Department on June 15, 2021.

 But will they, though?
-The text of the agreement-in-principle between Britain and Australia has now been published (also in several formats on the Australian government website).
+The text of the agreement-in-principle between Britain and Australia was published a few days later, also in several formats on the Australian government website.